 Figure 7.
 Current and historical telescope throughput values are shown at left compared to expectations.
 The most recent values are shown in dark blue.
 Measurements correspond to 7-10 best quality segments, so the implemented values in the Simulator are 15-20% worse to describe a typical track.
 The right panel shows, as the dashed line, the RSS optics throughput as derived by Ken Nordsieck in 2013, adjusted by the factor of approximately 1.6 improvement in efficiency after the 2014 RSS intervention and 2015 ADC clean.
-The blue points show measured values from on-sky photometry in June 2015.
+The blue points show measured values from on-sky photometry in 2015, 2016, and 2017, when they have stayed quite stable.
 All these values are incorporated in the current instrument Simulator tools and are kept up-to-date.

-The nominal collecting area of the primary mirror with a central track is ~55 m2, decreasing to ~40 m2 for extreme off-axis tracker positions.
-This means that SALT is equivalent to between a ~7 to 8 m diameter conventional telescope.
+The nominal collecting area of the primary mirror with a central track after all obscurations are subtracted, is ~55 m2, decreasing to ~40 m2 for extreme off-axis tracker positions.
+This means that SALT is equivalent to between a ~7 to 9 m diameter conventional telescope.

 The current default collecting area in the instrument Simulators is set to 46 m2 (or approximately 53 fully illuminated segments) – this corresponds to experimentally derived averages of visible pupil area with tracker obscuration over a full track, and also makes allowance for the fact that the throughput calculations referred to above are normally done for a dozen or so best-quality segments.
 The collecting area is an adjustable parameter in the Simulators, but it should only be changed with caution.